Exercise to Lower Your Anxiety

 Set up some backyard games with your children.
 Try a lawn bowling game with empty two-liter soda bottles with a very small amount of sand or water in the bottom to keep them from blowing in the wind.
 Use a tennis ball or a soccer ball as your bowling ball.
 Kids can also practice math skills by keeping score.

-Many fitness programs and organizations are offering free online exercise classes at this time.
-The YMCA is offering YMCA 360.
+Many fitness programs and organizations are offering online exercise classes.
+The YMCA has an online fitness program called YMCA 360.
 Options include boot camp, yoga, and programs for seniors.
-Peloton has a 90-day free trial of yoga, meditation, strength, cycling, running, and other classes.
+Peloton has a 30-day free trial of yoga, meditation, strength, cycling, running, and other classes.

 You can also make up your own home exercise routine with a series of jumping jacks, crunches, leg lifts, and squats.
 Try challenging your children to join you, or turn the exercises into a game of Simon Says.
 And check out these other workout apps, some of which are offering free trials during the pandemic.